-The Department's website provides further information and resources for Councillors.
+The Department of Local Government, Racing and Multicultural Affairs website at www.dlgrma.qld.gov.au provides further information and resources for Councillors.

 The Department also provides and facilitates training for Councillors and Council employees to assist them to develop the knowledge, skills and understanding necessary to undertake their roles and responsibilities effectively and in the best interests of their communities.